Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 fetch the deployment dependency graph from the Deployments service after stack template deployment has completed and persist it in the stack for later use.
 However, stacks service will need some type of brute force algorithm to account for problems opaque to the service.

+### Limitations imposed on deployments due to stacks

+Deployments service does not need to evaluate extension configurations at a later time like stacks service does.
+This means standalone deployments could have constraints lifted.
+Should constraints necessary for stacks be made generally or only for stack deployments?
+If only for stacks, how would the API payloads change and how would the end user UX inform users of stacks limitations?

 ## Out of scope